-The inhabitants of the Virgin Islands are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 7th, 2020, 45 infected persons and 1 death have been reported in the country.
-The first confirmed infections were reported on March 23rd, 2020, which is the date of the official notification.
+By May 23rd, 2022, 16411 infected persons and 112 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 23rd with 17 new infected persons.

 The total of 16,411 infected people represent 15.44% of the country's total population.
 The number of new infections during the 20th calendar week was 777 , representing 104.4 cases per 100,000 inhabitants per day.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

 Mortality rate of infected personsFrom the previously infected and deceased people, on the Virgin Islands results in a mortality rate of 0.7%.
 It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.

 Medical suppliesThe medical care provided by doctors and hospitals on the Virgin Islands is above average and also exceeds the average achieved in the EU countries.
 The country provides 18.7 hospital beds per 1000 inhabitants.
 The global mean here is 2.9 beds.
 Within the EU, 4.6 beds are available for every 1,000 residents.